 Next to your tutors' formal assessments, it is imperative to remember that through dialogue-based learning within each part of the course, you should be continually assessing and reflecting upon your work in development amongst your peers and tutors.
-Peer-reviews and tutorial feedback are essential learning tools within all elements of the curriculum.
+Peer-reviews and tutorial feedback are essential learning tools within all of the key activities.